kalisjoshua/factorio-mod-pack-manager/README.md

 # factorio-mod-pack-manager

-A way to manage groupings of mods for various games of Factorio.
+A way to manage groupings of (local) mods for various games of Factorio.

 ![Mod Manager Screenshot](./mod-manager.png)